brandur/sorg/content/passages/003-koya.md

 ![Yunomine](/assets/passages/003-koya/yunomine@2x.jpg)

-This was the one night on our hike that we'd splurged on a hotel, and as we climbed its steps we were surprised to see Keiko's name drawn out in elaborate hand-written Kanji next to the door.
+This was the one night on our hike that we'd splurged on a pricier hotel, and as we climbed its steps we were surprised to see Keiko's name drawn out in elaborate hand-written Kanji next to the door.
 Every morning the innkeepers wake up and carefully write out the names of all the travelers who will be staying the night.

 Our room was large and minimally furnished in the most tasteful way possible, with a single low table ornamenting